AlexanderRichey/AlexanderRichey.github.io/articles/2018-07-10-bringing-our-frontend-to-the-bleeding-edge.md

 layout: post
 title: Bringing Meural's Frontend to the Bleeding Edge
 date: 2018-07-10
-description: When we decided to redesign our flagship web app at Meural, we took the opportunity to rethink our approach to React and other frontend infrastructure.
-We ultimately decided to migrate from our own home-cooked server side rendering solution to Next.js, to change our approach to data handling with Redux, and to adopt styled-components.
-These decisions enabled us to develop and deploy our new frontend in just two months.
-In this article, I’ll talk about the upshot of these choices and about how things have worked out in production.
+description: When we decided to redesign our flagship web app at Meural, we took the opportunity to rethink our approach to React...
 ---
 <div class="message">
 My article on <a href="https://my.meural.com">my.meural</a>'s redesign originally published on Meural's <a href="https://medium.com/meural-product-development/bringing-our-frontend-to-the-bleeding-edge-dc81b89f8d14">Product Blog</a>.